 - How much home insurance should I buy?

 - What is replacement cost vs. actual cash value?

 - What is liability coverage on a Colorado homeowners insurance policy?

 - How much liability do i need on my homeowners policy?

-- How to get best homeowners insurance in Colorado
+- How to get the best homeowners insurance in Colorado

 The most important aspect of your property insurance is the coverages, coverage amounts and valuations.
 Let’s start there.

 What is Covered by a Colorado Homeowners Insurance Policy?

 In Colorado, home insurance is built on the notion of fire coverage.
 The idea is that if a home burns down, the homeowner will be able to rebuild a new home from the ground up.
 Note that the land itself isn’t insured – it would still be there after a fire – but other structures like garages and sheds do have some coverage.

 But most standard homeowner’s insurance policies in “The Centennial State” will cover damage from: